FarhadHossainTanvir/SQLServers/README.md

 :apple:Service account check

-:strawberry:Job Running by SPID

 :cherries:Wo is blocking who by which STATEMENT

-:lemon:How longjobs are running
+:lemon:How long jobs are running

 :tomato:Check user access on DBs